 Actg Ass’t Adj Gen”

 After the war, the Remains Recovery Team could not positively identify the remains of Cpl.
-John F. Campbell, so he was buried in a grave at the new American Military Cemetery as an “unknown” and his name was placed on the Tablets of the Missing at the cemetery.
+John F. Campbell or those of six other men buried in the same grave.
+He was buried in a grave at the new American Military Cemetery as an “unknown” with the other unidentified and his name was placed on the Walls of the Missing at the cemetery.

 At this time the Defense POW/MIA Accounting Agency has collected DNA from members of Sgt.
 John F. Campbell’s family to identify his remains.
 The family has been waiting several years for the DPAA to conclude the case.